purestorage/helm-charts/pure-k8s-plugin/README.md

 git clone https://github.com/purestorage/helm-charts.git
 ```

-Create your own values.yaml and install the helm chart with it, and keep it.
-Easiest way is to copy
+Create your own `values.yaml` and install the helm chart with it, and keep it.
+The easiest way is to copy
 the default [./values.yaml](./values.yaml)

 ### Configuration